kmutt-engineering-openhouse/kmutt-engineering-openhouse-2025/src/content/departments/en/che.md

 ---
 title: "Chemical"
-description: "🎉 Welcome, Trainees!\nReady to debut as CHEMTRIX together?
-Our department welcomes you to Open House 2025 with hands-on workshops and fun activities.
-Let’s explore! 🧪⚙️✨"
+description: "🎉Welcome, Trainees!\nAre you ready to debut as CHEMTRIX together?
+Today, the Department of Chemical Engineering is opening its doors with Open House 2025 filled with exciting workshops waiting for you.
+Curious about what’s in store?
+Let’s take a look!  🧪⚙️✨"
 image: "CHE.webp"
 sections:
   - heading: "Learning"